lukhsaankumar/CardioVision/README.md

 **Real-time Cardiac Arrest Risk Prediction using ECG and HealthKit Data**

-CardioVision leverages advanced machine learning to predict cardiac arrest risk in real-time by analyzing ECG waveforms and physiological data gathered from wearable devices such as the Apple Watch.
+CardioVision is team LNV's RBC Borealis Let's Solve it Spring 2025 project.
+It leverages advanced machine learning to predict cardiac arrest risk in real-time by analyzing ECG waveforms and physiological data gathered from wearable devices such as the Apple Watch.
 It aims to improve cardiac event outcomes through early detection and timely interventions.

 ---